 Does Medicare Cover Chiropractic Care?

-Visiting your chiropractor can be an essential part of your care plan to manage pain you have; however, chiropractors can be expensive, especially if you have to go several times a month.
-Many Medicare recipients wonder if their Medicare benefits will cover chiropractic care.
+Visiting your chiropractor can be an essential part of your care plan to manage the pain you have; however, chiropractors can be expensive, especially if you have to go several times a month.
+Many Medicare recipients wonder if their Medicare benefits will cover holistic doctors or alternative medicine methods such as chiropractic care.
 While Medicare usually does not cover chiropractic care and acupuncture, you may have some coverage of care depending on your specific circumstances.

 When you talk about Medicare coverage and chiropractic care, the only condition that Medicare deems medically necessary for chiropractic care is subluxation.
 If you have any other reason for needing to visit the chiropractor, Medicare most likely won’t pay for it.

 Subluxation is a medical condition where single or multiple bones in your spine pop or grow out of their correct position.
 People who have this condition can feel pain in their neck and back with headaches, and the pain will slowly start to go up over time as you aggravate your spine.